FinisTerrae

 Finisterrae was the 100th supercomputer in Top500 ranking in November 2007.
 Running at 12.97 teraFLOPS, it would rank at position 258 on the list as of June 2008.
 It is also the third most powerful supercomputer in Spain (after MareNostrum and Magerit).
-It is located in Galicia.
+It was located in Galicia.

-This project is promoted by the Xunta de Galicia (regional government of Galicia) and the Spanish National Research Council (CSIC).
-It was founded in 1993 to serve as a platform to foster scientific innovation and invest in Research and Development.
+This project was promoted by the Xunta de Galicia (regional government of Galicia) and the Spanish National Research Council (CSIC).
+It was founded in 1993, its goal was to serve as a platform to foster scientific innovation and invest in Research and Development.

-It is estimated that the base project will be completed in 2010.
-It is expected to reach the TOP10 of the most powerful supercomputers in the world when it reaches full capacity.
-The supercomputer is physically hosted at CESGA.